Southern Delta Aquariids & Other Meteor Showers in Late July 2026

 Get ready for a double meteor shower in the night sky!
-At the end of July, two meteor streams – the Southern Delta Aquariids and the Alpha Capricornids – will peak on the same night, offering an especially rich display of shooting stars.
+At the end of July, two meteor streams – the Southern Delta Aquariids and the Alpha Capricornids – will peak on the same night!
+However, the bright Moon might spoil the view.
 In total, four meteor showers will reach their maximum in late July, but this overlapping peak is the real highlight.
 Keep reading to find out when and where to look for meteors and how to catch as many shooting stars as possible.
 Want an all-in-one stargazing calendar in your pocket?
 Download the Sky Tonight app and never miss a meteor!

 The Southern Delta Aquariids (often simply called the Delta Aquariids or δ-Aquariids) are one of the most reliable and long-lasting meteor showers of the year.
 Although they don’t produce a dramatic peak, their activity remains steady over several weeks, from late July through early August.
-In 2025, this shower will be especially exciting because it will peak on the same night as the Alpha Capricornids, creating a double display of shooting stars.
+In 2026, this shower will be especially exciting because it will peak on the same night as the Alpha Capricornids, creating a double display of shooting stars.

-- Peak: July 30–31
+- Peak of activity: July 30–31

 - Meteors per hour: 25

-- Moon illumination: 42%
+- Moon illumination: 98%

-- Constellation: Aquarius
+- Radiant location: Aquarius

 - Parent body: Comet 96P/Machholz

-The Delta Aquariids are expected to reach their maximum activity around 21:00 GMT on July 30, 2025.
+The Delta Aquariids are expected to reach their maximum activity on July 30, 2026.
 However, this shower is known for its lack of a noticeable peak.
 Instead, it maintains a consistent level of meteor activity for several nights, making it easier for observers to catch meteors even if they miss the predicted maximum.
 The shower officially runs from July 12 to August 23, with the best viewing window occurring in the final days of July and the first few days of August.

-Where to see the Delta Aquariids in 2025?
+Where to see the Delta Aquariids in 2026?

 The Southern Delta Aquariids are best visible from the Southern Hemisphere, where the radiant (in the constellation Aquarius) climbs higher in the sky and stays up longer through the night.
 However, you don’t need to be far south to enjoy the show.
 Observers in lower northern latitudes – such as the southern United States, Mexico, southern Europe, and parts of Asia – can also see plenty of meteor activity, especially if they find a location away from city lights.

-How to watch the Delta Aquariids in 2025?
+How to watch the Delta Aquariids in 2026?

 To increase your chances of seeing more shooting stars, find a dark location with a wide, open view of the sky.
 In the Northern Hemisphere, the shower’s radiant appears low in the southern part of the sky, so it’s best to face south.
 In the Southern Hemisphere, the radiant climbs much higher, often passing nearly overhead, so simply look up and scan the sky in all directions.